valence-labs/unimodality-pipeline/README.md

 **Important note:** We used `setup` callbacks to load datasets because we don't need them all for training and inference. `prepare_dataset` callback can be used too, but unlike the former, it is called only once. `setup` is called at different stages of training, allowing for loading data only when it is needed.
 ### Setups
 The `clip_module.py` implements the unimodality models' training pipeline using the regular clip loss function.
 This file should be used as example to implement other training pipelines (such as `dino_module.py` and `simclr_module.py`).
 Below is the description of the main methods:
-- __init__: constructor of the class.
+- init: constructor of the class.
 Primarily used for saving the hyper parameters passed as argument (very important) as well as for building the models/other necessary structures.
 - set_encoder_mode: used to set one of the encoders (phenomics, transcriptomics) to a frozen/trainable state.
 - setup: called everytime the trainer enters a new stage.
 Caller sets the parameter `stage` to the corresponding value.
 - teardown: called everytime the trainer leaves a stage.
 Caller sets the parameter `stage` to the corresponding value.